ForeignGods/ComfyUI-Mana-Nodes/README.md

     <img alt="GitHub all releases" src="https://img.shields.io/github/downloads/ForeignGods/ComfyUI-Mana-Nodes/latest/total">
 </a>
 -->

+Welcome to the ComfyUI-Mana-Nodes project!

+This collection of custom nodes is designed to supercharge text-based content creation within the ComfyUI environment.

+Whether you're working on dynamic captions, transcribing audio, or crafting engaging visual content, Mana Nodes has got you covered.

 If you like Mana Nodes, give our repo a [⭐ Star](https://github.com/ForeignGods/ComfyUI-Mana-Nodes) and [👀 Watch](https://github.com/ForeignGods/ComfyUI-Mana-Nodes/subscription) our repository to stay updated.

 ## Installation
-You can install these nodes via the [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) Simply clone the repo into the `custom_nodes` directory with this command:
+You can install Mana Nodes via the [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager)

+Or simply clone the repo into the `custom_nodes` directory with this command:

 ```
 git clone https://github.com/ForeignGods/ComfyUI-Mana-Nodes.git